-Welcome to Amiibo Dojo’s Peach amiibo training guide!
-To start off, thanks for taking the time to visit – your support is very much appreciated.
-Huge thanks to Trainer Blue for sharing his knowledge of Peach and for contributing to the completion of the guide!
+Welcome to the Peach amiibo training guide!
+Thank you for taking the time to visit – your support is much appreciated.
+Big thanks to Blue for sharing his knowledge of Peach and for contributing to the completion of the guide!
+Without further ado, let’s get started.

 Table of Contents

-Peach is an effective yet overlooked character.
-Although a rare sight in tournaments, she possesses a solid skill set packed with many useful tools.
-Her jab is fast and consists of two separate hits: the first hit can even follow up into a down tilt to forward smash combo.
-Speaking of smash attacks, Peach’s are quite good.
-For her forward smash, she uses a variety of different weapons, including a frying pan, a golf club, and a tennis racket.
-Each weapon has different properties, but all three are equally viable.
-Between her double jump, up special, and unique hover capability, Peach’s recovery is simply excellent.
-She also has a psuedo-counter in Toad, which can catch opponents off-guard when used strategically.
+Although a rarity in modern tournaments, Peach is an impressive contender with a strong skill set.
+Her jab comes out on frame three and consists of two separate hits, the first of which can link into a down tilt to forward smash combo.
+On the subject of smash attacks, Peach’s are quite good: for her forward smash, she uses a variety of different weapons, including a frying pan, a golf club, and a tennis racket.
+These tools have different properties, but all three are equally viable.
+Between her double jump, up special, and hover capability, Peach’s recovery is both versatile and reliable.
+Her neutral special, Toad, serves as a pseudo-counter that can catch opponents off-guard if used sparingly.

-However, Peach suffers from several annoying flaws.
-Her AI tends to overuse its hover capability, trying it at inappropriate times and leaving itself vulnerable to attack.
+However, Peach’s AI tends to overuse its hover ability, trying it at inappropriate times and leaving itself vulnerable to attack.
 It may also spam its forward aerial if left unchecked.
-Finally, Peach herself is somewhat light, meaning that her in-game endurance is lacking.
+Peach herself also suffers from light weight, meaning that she is easily knocked around by metagame titans Bowser and Ganondorf.

-Overall, Peach is a solid fighter capable of working wonders in the right hands.
-With her numerous advantages and only minor flaws, it’s difficult to understand why this character is so rare in tournaments.
-Regardless, training a champion Peach amiibo is possible: it’s up to you to give her the competitive representation she deserves.
+Peach can work wonders – in the right hands.
+Her strengths slightly outweigh her weaknesses.
+To that end, it’s difficult to understand why this character is so rare in tournaments.
+Regardless, raising a champion Peach amiibo is possible.
+It’s up to you as trainers to give her the representation she currently lacks.

 Section 2: Recommended Equipment